krashski/Getting-Cleaning-Data-CourseProject/Codebook.md

 The data set was labeled with descriptive variable names in order to make the variable names human readable.
 Specifically:

-- "BodyBody" was replaced with "Body" for six frequency domain variables (this looks like an error in the original file)
+- 'BodyBody' was replaced with 'Body' for six frequency domain variables (this looks like an error in the original file)
-- "Acceleration" was substituted for "Acc"
+- 'Acceleration' was substituted for 'Acc'
-- "Gyroscope" was substituted for "Gyro"
+- 'Gyroscope' was substituted for 'Gyro'
-- "Magnitude" was substituted for "Mag"
+- 'Magnitude' was substituted for 'Mag'
-- "Time" was added to the beginning of variable starting with "t" to indicate time domain variables
+- 'Time' was added to the beginning of variable starting with 't' to indicate time domain variables
-- "Frequency" was added to the beginning of variable starting with "f" to indicate frequency domain variables
+- 'Frequency' was added to the beginning of variable starting with 'f' to indicate frequency domain variables

 Characters that are not valid for variable names in R such as '-' and '()' were replaced with a single period '.'.